 Sidebar

 We live in a time when medicine is becoming increasingly personalised, drugs are being developed using artificial intelligence, and disease outbreaks are monitored by analysing genetic data in real time.
-Alongside the rapid progress of the life sciences, the demand for bioinformatics specialists is also growing.
+Alongside the rapid advances in the life sciences, demand for bioinformatics specialists is also growing.
 Their expertise is now highly valued both in research institutions and innovative companies.

 Why bioinformatics and why now?